Home Up

 The anode is excited with a swept power-leveled source feeding a bridging pad and the anode.
 The sweep is from 1 MHz to 300 MHz.
 The small coaxial cable and multicolored wire are from the high impedance J-FET source follower probe used to feed the second RF port of an Agilent network analyzer.
 In this condition the network analyzer acts like a sweep generator with a voltage detector.

 Figure 1.
 Tank adjusted for normal operation at 3.8MHz.
-The above sweep is voltage across the tuning capacitor, which is +2.5dB at plate tune capacitor. +2.5dB becomes reference for comparing HF voltages to parasitic voltages.
+The above sweep is voltage across the tuning capacitor, which is +2.5dB at plate tune capacitor. +2.5dB becomes the reference level for comparing HF voltages throughout the tank system.
 With the anode at 3000 volts peak swing at 1300 watts on 80 meters, the reference level would be 2.5dB.
-A 1300-watt parasitic would develop the same starting voltage swing and it would be attenuated through the tank by the same amount as the displays indicate.
+A 1300-watt parasitic or spurious would develop the same starting voltage swing.
+That voltage would be attenuated or increased, by the same change as the display indicates, as it "travels along" through through the tank.

 In this case at the tuning capacitor, a 180MHz parasitic would be 14.4dB down in level (marker 3) compared to the HF voltage (marker 1).
 This is 19% of the HF voltage level, or 570 volts peak with 3000 volts of anode voltage swing.
-A VHF arc at 180MHz would be impossible.
+A VHF arc at 180MHz would be impossible, unless the anode was swinging 18,000 volts.
 As a matter of fact, there isn't any frequency very far from the operating frequency where an arc could occur!

 A grid dip meter would show a strong dip at 180MHz, because it would be loaded by the tank.
 This is why a grid dip meter can not locate a "problem frequency", it might actually be locating a good frequency!